Ondrej215/Strategy-F.C/README.md

 It is recommended you go through the tutorial on the main menu before starting

 I am aware of a few bugs to do with league playoff matches which will be fixed asap.
-For any other bugs, email vamosondrej@gmail.com.
+For any other bugs, please send them to the issues page.